saltyzuo/bloxd/apicode.md

-    attackCooldownSettings = null, // can setting this attack cooldown hittingSoundOverride = null, // attack sound whether will appear in other computer ignoreOtherEntitySettingCanAttack = false, // if there's true,will ignore other attack damage isTrueDamage = false, // I don't need to explain this damagerDbId = null,
+    attackCooldownSettings = null, // can setting this attack cooldown hittingSoundOverride = null, // attack sound whether will appear in other computer ignoreOtherEntitySettingCanAttack = false, // if there's true,will ignore other attack damage isTrueDamage = true, // I don't need to explain this damagerDbId = null,
     })